 Does your school offer housing for students?

-North Bennet Street School does not have on-campus housing.
+North Bennet Street School does not have housing.
 NBSS is located in the vibrant, residential North End neighborhood in Boston and is close to public transportation.
-Jason Gregoricus, Director of Student & Alumni Services, maintains a housing list and assists students in finding apartments and roommates.
-Jason can be reached at 617-227-0155.
+Sheree Brown, Director of Student Life and Career Services, can provide a list of housing resources for students to use during their search for housing.
+Sheree can be reached at 617-227-0155 x113 or firstname.lastname@example.org.